IAmOrion/MotionEyeOS_Add-On_Scripts/README.md

 # /Advanced

 These scripts are less novice friendly, but are built to parse command line arguments, meaning all options parsed with the command line.
 For example: python script.py --arg1 --arg2 --arg3 and so on.
 This has the benefit of MUCH neater code, as well as being able to use the same script for multiple cameras, simply by parsing different arguments.

+# /Images

+Images used in some of the scripts